NanoGraf31415926535/Algorithms-with-Python/Greedy_Algorithms/info.md

-**Greedy Algorithms**.
+# Greedy Algorithms

 These algorithms make locally optimal choices at each step with the hope of finding a global optimum.
 The strategy is to pick the choice that seems best at the moment, without considering the long-term consequences.
 While this approach is often simple and efficient, it doesn't always guarantee the optimal solution for all problems.

 **Key Characteristics of Greedy Algorithms:**